pasis/pppoat2/README.md

 PPPoAT - PPP over Any Transport.

-PPPoAT is a modular tool which creates a point-to-point tunnel over a transport and with well-known interfaces.
-The transports are represented by modules and may implement data transfer with any logic.
+PPPoAT is a modular tunneling tool.
+It creates a point-to-point tunnel over a transport.
+Both transports and tunneling interfaces are represented by modules.

+PPP in the name refers to the first prototype which supported only PPP interface.
+But now, PPPoAT supports multiple interface types and this list can be extended with new interface modules.

 Current version is the 3rd iteration with reworked architecture.
 Previous version can be found at <https://github.com/pasis/pppoat>.